iidanL/InstallWindowsWithoutUSB/README.md

 How new “Mounted” drive looks like?
 > https://prnt.sc/xzv1ma

-Where to find drive letter for Windows?
+Where can I find the drive letter for Windows?
 > Use letter which you created in step 5.